-Whether your business is on the list or not, the consequences of non-compliance with health and safety regulations can be serious.
+The consequences of non-compliance with health and safety regulations can be serious.

 The maximum sentence following either summary conviction or conviction on indictment for health and safety offences is an unlimited fine.
-Sentencing Council guidelines for fines applicable to breaches of the Health and Safety at Work Act 1974 suggest a starting point of between £10,000 to £4,000,000 for very large organisations, i.e. those with a turnover of £50 million or more, depending on the culpability of the offender, and the seriousness and likelihood of the harm risked through the offence.
+Sentencing Council guidelines for fines applicable to breaches of the Health and Safety at Work Act 1974 suggest a starting point of between £10,000 to £4m for very large organisations, ie those with a turnover of £50m or more, depending on the culpability of the offender and the seriousness and likelihood of the harm risked through the offence.
+Higher Education Statistics Agency figures suggest that half of UK HE providers would be classed as very large organisations for sentencing purposes.

-While the offence range stated in the guidelines suggests a maximum of £10,000,000, the guidelines further state that where an offending organisation's turnover or equivalent very greatly exceeds the threshold for large organisations, it may be necessary to move outside the suggested range to achieve a proportionate sentence, implying fines in excess of this.
+While the offence range stated in the guidelines suggests a maximum of £10m, the guidelines further state that where an offending organisation's turnover or equivalent very greatly exceeds the threshold for large organisations, it may be necessary to move outside the suggested range to achieve a proportionate sentence, implying fines in excess of this.